learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 We've been buying our supplies from [fieldforest.net](https://www.fieldforest.net).

-1. Spawn: this is mycelium that has been grown on sterile sawdust.
+1. [Mushroom Spawn](https://www.fieldforest.net/Mushroom-Spawn-by-mushroom-species/departments/1/): this is mycelium that has been grown on sterile sawdust.
 We buy five pound bags for $25-30.
-2. Cheese wax.
+2. [Cheese wax](https://www.fieldforest.net/Cheese-Wax-10-lbs/productinfo/CW10/).
 This is heated and used to seal the holes filled with mycelium spawn as well as to seal injuries in the bark of the log.
+We usually buy 10 pound blocks for about $30.
-3. Special drill bit that works in an angle grinder.
-This bit make drilling just the right holes very fast an easy.
+3. [Special drill bit](https://www.fieldforest.net/12mm-Soft-Steel-Drill-Screw-Tip-Bit-With-Stop-PRE-CHIPPED/productinfo/12C/0) that works in an angle grinder.
+This bit make drilling just the right holes very fast, accurate and easy.
+Usually need a new one for $14 after a couple years.
-4. Angle grinder for use with the special drill bit.
+4. Angle grinder for use with the special drill bit along with a $35 [angle grinder adaptor for special drill bit](https://www.fieldforest.net/Angle-Grinder-Adapter/productinfo/W-AGA/).
+Haven't had to replace this yet.
+5. [Brass inoculation tool](https://www.fieldforest.net/Palm-Style-Brass-Inoculator/productinfo/PT) for stuffing drilled holes with spawn.
-5. Hot plate and pan for melting the cheese wax.
+6. Hot plate and pan for melting the cheese wax along with foam brushes for applying the wax.
-6. Extra catalogs and copies  of the excellent pamphlets Field and Forest supply with their spawn.
+7. Extra catalogs and copies of the excellent species-specific pamphlets Field and Forest supply with their spawn.

 _Supplies and tools for an inoculation party._
 ![Supplies for an inoculation party]({{site.url}}/assets/images/mushrooms/supplies-for-inoculation-party.jpg)